Stephen Schryer

 1 506 458 7402

-Stephen Schryer’s new project, tentatively titled “Neoliberal Science Fictions,” links the Golden Age of science fiction to the emergence of neoliberal theory in the 1940s and 1950s.
-This project reads science fiction writers like Robert Heinlein, Isaac Asimov, and Judith Merril as amateur economists; conversely, it explores the impact of science fiction tropes on neoliberal economists like Friedrich Hayek, Ludwig von Mises and Milton Friedman.
+Stephen Schryer’s areas of interest include 20th/21st century American literature, science fiction, African American literature, and literary theory.
+His current book project, tentatively titled “Neoliberal Science Fictions,” links the Golden Age of science fiction to the emergence of neoliberal theory in the 1940s and 1950s.
+This project reads speculative writers like Robert Heinlein, Isaac Asimov, Judith Merril, and George Schuyler as amateur economists; conversely, it explores the impact of science fiction tropes on economists like Friedrich Hayek, Ludwig von Mises, and Milton Friedman.

 Stephen Schryer supervises theses in all areas of American literature, especially American fiction from the 1930s to the present.
 Current member of the Graduate Academic Unit.